deadcast2/propulsion-physics/README.md

 4. Support
 ----------
-If you have any questions about this tool or have suggestions for it that could make it better, please let me know!
-You can contact me caleb@twosidegames.com.
+If you have any questions about this tool or suggestions that could make it better, please let me know!
+You can contact me at caleb **at** twosidegames **dot** com.

 5. License
 ----------